 Astraea partners with organizations across the LGBTQI spectrum that work for racial, economic, social, and gender justice.
-The word lesbian in our name acknowledges the insight of our founding mothers: a handful of multi-racial, multi-class women with a lesbian feminist vision of self-determination, community empowerment, and movement building across issues and generations.
-We continue to support work led by lesbian and queer women, along with work led by trans folks and intersex people, as we grow and evolve alongside the movements we support.
+The word “lesbian” in our name acknowledges the insight and legacy of our founding mothers: a handful of multi-racial, multi-class women with a lesbian feminist vision of self-determination, community empowerment, and movement building across issues and generations.
+We continue to prioritize work led by lesbian and queer women, along with work led by trans folks and intersex people, as we grow and evolve alongside the movements we support.

-We embrace inclusive feminism as part of a wider struggle for social justice, since we recognize that sexism, misogyny, and restrictive gender norms hurt everyone.
+At Astraea, we embrace feminism as part of a wider struggle for social, racial and economic justice, since we recognize that sexism, misogyny, and restrictive gender norms hurt everyone.
 We see feminism as a powerful framework that enables us to discuss how bodies, identity, sexuality, oppression, and liberation interact, and we reject feminism that rejects gender and bodily diversity.

 Yes!
 As a public foundation, Astraea raises and distributes millions of grant dollars each year.
 We are often the first funder to hundreds of organizations, playing a catalytic role for innovative and emerging LGBTQI organizations across the globe.

 Astraea remains true to our roots and to a multicultural work environment.
 Our staff, board, and advisors are LGBTQI-led, representing diverse sexual orientations, gender expressions and identities, and sex characteristics, and majority of people of color.